History, Politics and Society Summer School

 The programme provides a minimum of 46.5 contact hours, comprising:

-• 24 hours of seminar meetings (12 hours per seminar); and
+• 24 hours of seminar meetings (12 hours per seminar)

 Social programme

-A range of optional social events will be offered throughout the summer school.
-These are likely to include: a walking tour of Oxford, after-dinner talks and discussions; and weekend excursions to sites of historical and/or literary interest.
-Most of these activities incur additional costs.
+A range of optional social events* will be offered throughout the summer school.
+These usually take place in the evenings and weekends and are likely to include:

 Beyond the summer school, Oxford is a vibrant and cosmopolitan city with a busy cultural and social scene offering a wide variety of plays and shows, concerts, films and exhibitions.